kakajj/kakajj/README.md

 ### 👨🏻‍💻 &nbsp;About Me
+🥰 &nbsp; My name is Nachanon Montikanon.
+You can call me JJ.
+I'm 20 years old.\
 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Information Technology at the King Mongkut’s University of Technology Thonburi, Thailand.\
-🌱 &nbsp;I'm on track for learning more about Node.js and Vue.js to become FullStack Developer.\
+🌱 &nbsp;I'm on track for learning more to become FullStack Developer.\
-✍️ &nbsp;In my free time, I pursue watching  netflix's series and listening favorite musics as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue watching  Netflix's series and listening favorite musics as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at nachanon.montikanon@mail.kmutt.ac.th!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>